-Tesla’s connectivity framework integrates a dedicated Telematics Control Unit (TCU)~\cite{TeslaModel3ServiceManual2024}, specialized firmware, and a set of cloud services providing reliable LTE-based communication (Appendix Section A describes the LTE network architecture) for critical vehicle functions.
-The TCU itself is typically an embedded module that consolidates a cellular modem, SIM/eSIM capabilities, and network management software.
-This module interfaces with both the vehicle’s internal networks (e.g., CAN bus or Ethernet segments) and external cellular infrastructures, orchestrating data exchange between the vehicle and Tesla’s backend servers.
-The TCU also integrates GNSS (Global Navigation Satellite System) functionality to provide precise vehicle location data, and WiFi components for connectivity to WiFi Access Points (APs).
-From a hardware perspective, the TCU contains a multi-band LTE modem, capable of scanning and connecting to various frequency bands and carrier networks.
+\textbf{Tesla's Connectivity Components.} Tesla’s connectivity framework integrates a dedicated \textit{Telematics Control Unit (TCU)}~\cite{TeslaModel3ServiceManual2024}[Section 2135], specialized firmware, and a set of cloud services providing reliable LTE-based communication for critical vehicle functions.
+The TCU itself is typically an embedded module that consolidates a cellular LTE modem, SIM/eSIM capabilities, and network management software.
+This module interfaces with both the vehicle’s internal networks (e.g., CAN bus) and external cellular networks, for data exchange between the vehicle and Tesla’s backend servers.

 By default, Tesla relies on preinstalled eSIMs rather than physical SIM cards, enabling carrier selection and roaming agreements without the need to physically insert a SIM card.
-However, due to regional market variations, a specific Tesla model can have a number of different component configurations.
-On the software side, the TCU typically runs a Linux-based (embedded) real-time operating system that implements the required functions in order to interact with the included wireless modem.
-Tesla-specific firmware logic handles tasks such as (re)starting wireless connectivity, and performing connectivity checks.
-In some regions, older TCUs may allow limited 3G fallback if LTE is unavailable, though newer hardware often operates in an LTE-only environment.

-Figure~\ref{fig:tesla-architecture} highlights additional key components relevant to vehicle diagnostics and wireless system management.
-The \textit{On-Board Diagnostics (OBD)} system enables self-diagnosis and reporting, allowing access to various vehicle parameters.
+Additionally, the \textit{On-Board Diagnostics (OBD)} system enables self-diagnosis and reporting, allowing access to various vehicle parameters.